Infected with Hermes Ransomware? Need to decrypt your files?

 2. Log in to the system infected with the Hermes Ransomware virus.
 Launch your Internet browser and download a reliable anti-malware program and start a full system scan.
 Once the scan is complete, review scan results and remove all entries detected.

-SpyHunter 4 – fully removes all instances of Hermes Ransomware – files, folders, registry keys.
+SpyHunter 5 is a powerful removal tool.
+It can remove all instances of newest viruses, similar to Hermes Ransomware – files, folders, registry keys.

 Step 2: Remove following files and folders of Hermes Ransomware: